protongraph/protongraph/README.md

 Check [the release tab](https://github.com/protongraph/protongraph/releases) to get access to officials builds and see the changelogs.

-You can also downlaod the latest nightly builds [from this page](https://nightly.link/protongraph/protongraph/workflows/builds/main).
+You can also download the latest nightly builds [from this page](https://nightly.link/protongraph/protongraph/workflows/builds/main).

 ## Social medias